gammu/gammu/docs/manual/c/porting.rst

   we could be proud of.

 - Centralisation of variables cleanup. - Currently all phone drivers have to do some common things in each function.
-New API allows to centralize those operations in one place.
+New API allows one to centralize those operations in one place.

 - Exposing of internals. - Old API exposed too much of Gammu internals,